clement2019/python-flask-Deployment-Aws/README.md

 $ docker-compose up -d

-# Now check if the container is build already
+## Now check if the container is build already

 $docker container ls

-# to run the container use the command below
+## to run the container use the command below

 $docker-compose logs
  $docker-compose logs -f

 =================================

-#=to remove docker images
+## To remove docker images

 sudo docker rmi  <imagename>

-# to force delete any image
+## to force delete any image

 $docker rmi -f  <imagename>

 $sudo rmi <imagename>
-# how to remove  container
+## how to remove  container

-# to.
-Remove the container
+## To remove the container, run the command below
-Docker-compose down
+$ docker-compose down

-# Or try using below command
+## Or try  removing the conatiners individually use the  below command

 $sudo docker rm -f <container ID>

+# To be sure it has removed the containers run the command

+ $ docker container ls